moontide/WeChatBotEngine/ReadMe.Chinglish.md

 - `OnLoggedIn`
 - `OnLoggedOut`
 - `OnShutdown`
 - `OnMessageReceived` Triggered when a message received.
-This is the entrance of all the following *`Message` eveent.
-If you want to analyze the message, you can do it here.
+This is the entrance of all the following *`Message` event.
+If you want to analyze or modify the message by yourself, you can do it here.
 - `OnTextMessageReceived` Triggered when a Text message received.
 - `OnImageMessageReceived` Triggered when an Image message received.
 - `OnVoiceMessageReceived` Triggered when a Voice message received.